adityamahekar/Login-Register_Page-Level_5/README.md

-## 🔐 Login & Register Page – Level 5 Authentication
+## 🔐 Login & Register Page – Level 5 Authentication(Environment Variables + Session-Based Authentication)

 This project is a Login & Register Authentication System built with Node.js, Express, EJS, and PostgreSQL.
 It demonstrates Level 5 Authentication, where: